smartdevicelink/sdl_evolution/proposals/nnnn-reject-proprietary-http-systemrequests-when-ptu-not-in-progress.md

 ## Potential downsides

 The proposed solution does not completely fix the issue.
-Since the app used to carry out the PTU is selected randomly (using `PolicyHandler::ChooseRandomAppForPolicyUpdate`), the PTU OnSystemRequest can be received by a bad actor.
+Since the app used to carry out the PTU is selected randomly (using `PolicyHandler::ChooseRandomAppForPolicyUpdate`), the PTU `OnSystemRequest` can be received by a bad actor.
 This will allow the bad actor to send `PROPRIETARY`/`HTTP` SystemRequests during the PTU procedure to modify SDL's local policy table.
-Limiting this behavior might also have unintended consequences to other OEM's policy flow.
+Limiting this behavior might also have unintended consequences to other OEMs' policy flow.

 ## Impact on existing code